sstsimulator/sst-docs/docs/tools/commandLine/sst-info.md

 - Components
   - Describes the Components in the Element Library.
-  - **Parameters**: Includes the parameter name, description, and default value
+  - **Parameters** - Includes the parameter name, description, and default value.
-  - **Ports**: Includes the port name, description, and what events the port accepts.
+  - **Ports** - Includes the port name, description, and what events the port accepts.
-  - **Statistics**: Includes the statistic name, plural name for the units the statistic collects, description, and the statistic's enable level.
+  - **Statistics** - Includes the statistic name, plural name for the units the statistic collects, description, and the statistic's enable level.
-  - **SubComponent Slots**: Includes the slot's name, description, and what interface the SubComponent should provide.
+  - **SubComponent Slots** - Includes the slot's name, description, and what interface the SubComponent should provide.
 - SubComponents
   - Describes what SubComponents are defined in the Element Library.
 These SubComponents can be placed in the SubComponent slot of a Component.
-  - **Provides Interface**: the interface the SubComponent expects to be communicated with.
+  - **Provides Interface** - The interface the SubComponent expects to be communicated with.
 The SubComponent slot in the Component should be the same as this interface.
-  - **Parameters**: Includes the parameter name, description, and default value
+  - **Parameters** - Includes the parameter name, description, and default value.
-  - **Ports**: Includes the port name, description, and what events the port accepts.
+  - **Ports** - Includes the port name, description, and what events the port accepts.
-  - **Statistics**: Includes the statistics name, plural name for the units the stat collects, description, and the statistic's enable level.
+  - **Statistics** - Includes the statistics name, plural name for the units the stat collects, description, and the statistic's enable level.
-  - **SubComponent Slots**: Includes the slot's name, description, and what interface the SubComponents should provide.
+  - **SubComponent Slots** - Includes the slot's name, description, and what interface the SubComponents should provide.
 - Events
-  - Lists any custom events defined in the Element Library
+  - Lists any custom events defined in the Element Library.
-- Modules (**Not recommended for use, may be deprecated in the future - Use SubComponents instead**)
+- Modules - **Not recommended for use, may be deprecated in the future, Use SubComponents instead.**
-  - **Parameters**: Includes the parameter name, description, and default value
+  - **Parameters** - Includes the parameter name, description, and default value.
-- Partitioners (**Not recommended for use, may be deprecated in the future**)
+- Partitioners - **Not recommended for use, may be deprecated in the future.**
-  - name of the partitioner, description of the partitioner
+  - Name of the partitioner, description of the partitioner.
-- Generators (**Not recommended for use, may be deprecated in the future**)
+- Generators - **Not recommended for use, may be deprecated in the future.**

 ## Syntax